-These tables provide the CT{99.9} values for 99.9 percent inactivation of Giardia lamblia cysts using the indicated disinfectant at the indicated temperature in degrees Celsius (C).
+These tables provide the $CT{99.9}$ values for 99.9 percent inactivation of Giardia lamblia cysts using the indicated disinfectant at the indicated temperature in degrees Celsius (C).
 The CT values in the tables achieve greater than a 99.99 percent inactivation of viruses.
-Any CT values between the indicated pH values in each table may be determined by linear interpolation.
-Any CT values between the indicated temperatures of different tables may be determined by linear interpolation.
-If no interpolation is used, use the CT{99.9} value at the lower temperature and at the higher pH.
+Any CT values between the indicated pH values in each table, and any CT values between the indicated temperatures of different tables, may be determined by linear interpolation.
+If no interpolation is used, use the $CT{99.9}$ value at the lower temperature and at the higher pH.